 I love how simple this project is, and now I’m not racked with guilt when I want to top my hot chocolate with marshmallows (or hide in the pantry and shove them in my mouth).

-- 2 tsp. vanilla extract (learn how to make your own here)
+- 2 tsp. vanilla extract (learn how to make your own or buy it here)

-- Grease a 9×13 pan and dust with arrowroot flour or cornstarch.
+- Begin making your homemade marshmallows by greasing a 9×13 pan and dusting with arrowroot flour or cornstarch.

 - Add cold water to a medium mixing bowl and sprinkle gelatin over water.
 Set aside.

-- Add maple syrup and salt to a medium sauce pan.
+- Add maple syrup and salt to a medium saucepan.
 Heat to 240° over medium-high heat.
-Watch pan closely so syrup does not boil over.
+Watch pan closely so the syrup does not boil over.
 (Note: Be very careful not to allow any of the hot syrup to get on your skin!)
-When syrup has reached 240°, remove from heat.
+When the syrup has reached 240°, remove from heat.

 - Spread marshmallow mixture into your prepared pan.